Frequently Asked Questions

 Tap water is NOT safe to drink in Mexico.
 Even a drop on your toothbrush may get you sick!
 We will provide bottled water at the orphanage as well as purified water throughout the build.
 As long as you don’t drink from the tap you should be fine!

-All of the meals provided on the build is well prepared by our cooks.
+All of the meals provided on the build are well prepared by our cooks.
 They are careful to only use purified water and take other precautions to ensure the safety of the food they provide.
 We also provide snacks such as trail mix, granola bars, fruit etc. brought down from the US during the day.

 Where do we stay?